mnemnion/marmalade/athena.md

     (spit "core.clj"      (:core-clj zeus-map)))
 ```

 That's it!
 This leaves our files stranded in the home directory, and there are some extra newlines, but I don't care and neither should you.
+It's officially close enough for government work.
+In our next chapter, we will undergo the formality of writing a test and demonstrating that Migraine's markdown contains Athena alpha, which will be a part of Athena herself.

 Migraine, the next chapter in this adventure, will add some actual capabilities.
 Migraine is just Zeus with an extra headache: instead of producing himself, he has to produce Athena, which is a more challenging software to write.